 It also has a generous definition of “immediate family” that includes “your spouse or domestic partner and their children, including adopted children or step-children; legal guardians or wards; siblings or siblings-in-law; parents or parents-in-law; grandparents or grandchildren; aunts or uncles; nieces or nephews.”

 Although Citi used to offer some of the best travel perks around, the issuer has eliminated many of its benefits.
-Even the Citi Prestige® Card (Review), its premium offering, no longer comes with travel delay or baggage protections.
-Costco credit card travel insurance, on the Costco Anywhere Visa® Card by Citi (Review), has been discontinued, as well.
+Even its premium offering no longer comes with travel delays or baggage protections.

 See American Express’ latest updates on its travel insurance policies regarding the spread of COVID-19.